Enchan1207/upload-googledrive/README.md

 ## Notices

-The file will be uploaded to Google Drive of **authorized service account**.
+The file will be uploaded to Google Drive of **authenticated service account**.
 To access uploaded files from Google Drive, share your folder with service account and pass its identifier to the action's `parent`.
 Also note that uploading to a shared folder will (potentially) still consume drive space in your service account.

 ## License